 - Under Contacts, search the contact by first name, last name or number and check the box next to contact you wish to opt out.
 You will see an Opt Out button appear at the top

-- Inbox - You may have some individuals you notice in your inbox that don't use the automatic opt out words and say something instead like., "I don't want any."
-If you see their contact in your inbox, you can check the box next to that contact's message and select Contact > Optout.
+- Inbox - You may have some individuals you notice in your inbox that don't use the automatic opt out words and say something instead like, "I don't want any."
+Or, they may have asked you to opt out through a different platform other than texts.
+If you see their contact in your inbox, you can select the three dot ellipsis and click "Opt Out Contact".

 *Note: This interface is subject to change with updated improvements.
 Learn more.*